-There are numerous clubs that USAC students are invited to partake in but over the summer months, many of the students may not be around.
+There are numerous clubs that USAC students are invited to partake in.
 In addition, the USAC staff may arrange unofficial field trips or visits to local happenings.
 You may also get to participate in holiday meals or festivals that occur in the city.
 USAC staff may also invite you to play soccer with other locals.